What are Orange Certificates?

 The process for ISTA Orange Certificates is tightly controlled.

-• **Please Note** If the seed lot is not in the State of Oregon, please check with the Seed Lab for authorized sampler availability.
+• **Please Note** If the seed lot is not in the State of Oregon, Washington or Idaho, please check with the Seed Lab for authorized sampler availability.

 ista-flowchart

 • The lot must meet the following requirements: lot is correct size, in final containers, in final condition (i.e. treatment or coating is applied), sealed (e.g. single line of stitching), labeled with unique lot number, and ready for sampling.
-If at all possible, the lot should be set down before the request is sent to the lab since samplers can show up very quickly.
-It is the customer's responsibility to communicate with the warehouse.
+If at all possible, the lot should be set down before the request is sent to the Lab since samplers can show up very quickly.
+It is the customer's responsibility to communicate with the warehouse to make sure the lot is ready to sample.

-• Once the lot is ready, the customer requests the OIC using Online Services.
-New customers should contact the Seed Lab for instructions to set up an account.
+• Once the lot is ready, the customer requests the OIC by creating an ISTA Sample Certificate using Online Services.
+New customers will need to create an account for Online Services see these instructions for detailed steps.

-• The lab reviews the request before arranging for sampling.
-Lot size, species, and requested tests must comply with the ISTA Rules and the lab's own accreditation.
+• The Lab reviews the request.
+Lot size, species, and requested tests must comply with the ISTA Rules and the Lab's own accreditation.

 • When the sampler arrives at the warehouse, the lot needs to be already set down, accessible, and ready for sampling.
 If not, the sampler will leave and may charge a show-up fee.